expo/expo/docs/pages/build-reference/troubleshooting.md

 <!-- TODO: native and js build phases should be separate in eas build logs, this is too much work for people to figure out -->

-If you are working on a managed app and the build error is a native error rather than a JavaScript error, this is likely due to a [config plugin](/guides/config-plugins.md) or a dependency in your project.
 Keep an eye out in the logs for any new packages that you've added since your previous successful build.
-Run `expo doctor` to determine that the versions of Expo SDK dependencies in your project are compatible with your Expo SDK version.
+Run `expo-cli doctor` to determine that the versions of Expo SDK dependencies in your project are compatible with your Expo SDK version.

-Armed with your error logs, you can often start to fix your build, or you can search the [forums](https://forums.expo.dev) and GitHub issues for related packages to dig deeper.
+Armed with your error logs, you can often start to fix your build, or you can search the [forums](https://forums.expo.dev) and [GitHub issues](https://github.com/expo/expo/issues) for related packages to dig deeper.
 Some common sources of problems are listed below.

 <Collapsible summary="📦 Are you using a monorepo?">